 - 2.6.1.
 A sibling is defined as: - A brother or sister (including half brothers or sisters) who shares one or both parents, whether or not resident in the same household - A step-brother or sister where the two children are related by a parent's marriage - An adopted or foster child living in the same household under the terms of the resident's order - Another child living in the same household where the adult has parental responsibility - 2.6.2.
-In the case of twins or other children from multiple births (two or more siblings in one year group) and where only one place is available, the application will be considered together as one application.
+In the case of twins or other children from multiple births (two or more siblings in one year group) and where only one place is available, the application will be considered together as one application and for a relevant year group the Published Admissions Number (PAN) will be increased accordingly.